inlife/nexrender/README.md

 Majority of the fields are just proxied to the `aerender` binary, and their descriptions and default values can be checked [here](https://helpx.adobe.com/after-effects/using/automated-rendering-network-rendering.html).

-`onChange` is a field that is possible to setup only via programamtic use.
+`onChange` is a field that is possible to setup only via programmatic use.
 It is a callback which will be triggered every time the job has change state (happens on every task change).
 For more info please refer to the source code.